ilg-physics-ucsb/physics4l-manual/4LSite/lab0.md

 **Direction Determination Steps**
 1. The $z$ direction of your magnetometer likely runs out of the face of your phone, so we will first test the sign of this axis.
-2. Rotate your phone so that the back of it is facing mangetic north.
+2. Rotate your phone so that the back of it is facing geographic north.
 3. If the reading is negative, the axis is defined so that the positive direction points *out of your phone screen*.
-You can understand this by imagining an arrow pointing from magnetic south to magnetic north.
+You can understand this by imagining an arrow pointing from geographic south to geographic north.
 4. Repeat for the remaining axes.